d-saikrishna/d-saikrishna.github.io/Blogs/Anviksiki/rationality-dictionary/rationality-dictionary.md

 - **Anecdotal evidence**: Anecdotal evidence is a personal observation.
 You yawned and, say, your headache disappeared.
 It is your personal observation and there is no one denying it.
 But in the scientific realm, anecdotal evidence is BS.

 - **Beliefs**: Beliefs are concepts that are accepted to be true without questioning.
 I believe that my mom loves me and I'll never question it.
 It is good if beliefs remain personal.
+It is not that I give beleifs an inferior position with respect to Science.
+Science and Faith are two different buckets and I don't compare them.
+One should also not mix up things.
+You can have faith in anything in the world, but for that to be called Science, evidence is needed.

 - **Bias**: Knowingly or unknowingly, our minds are inclined towards certain kinds of people, movies and information.
 Such inclinations influence our thoughts and make us hold irrational beliefs.
 Examine your biases well.